emberjs/rfcs/text/0000-handlebars-strict-mode.md

 primary consumer of the proposed strict mode).
 However, this will create a very confusing compromise and users will not get most of the benefits of having template imports in the first place.
-We will also lose out on the opportunity to improve on the static guarentees in order to build better tools.
+We will also lose out on the opportunity to improve on the static guarantees in order to build better tools.
 Leaving around implicit globals also has the [issues](https://github.com/emberjs/rfcs/blob/master/text/0432-contextual-helpers.md#relationship-with-globals) discussed in the contextual helpers RFC.